jaglee/FSP/README.md

 ##### Zero round-trip connection cloning
 An FSP connection MAY be multiplied to get a clone or clones of the connection.
 In this version of FSP a clone connection MAY NOT be cloned further, and only the connection where authencity of the packets is crytographically protected may be multiplied.
 The packet that carries the command to multiply an established FSP connection MUST be sent from a new allocated local ULTID towards the destination ULTID of the cloned connection.
 It is an out-of-band packet in the context of the cloned connection and it MUST be crytographically protected by the secret key of the cloned connection.
 The packet MAY carry payload as it usually does.
-The receiver of the packet MUST allocate a new local ULTID, accept the optional payload in the new context associated with the new ULTID, derive a new secret key from the secret key of the cloned connection, and responds from the new context.
+2The receiver of the packet MUST allocate a new local ULTID, accept the optional payload in the new context associated with the new ULTID, derive a new secret key from the secret key of the cloned connection, and responds from the new context.
 The response MAY carry payload as it usually does.
 The very first response packet MUST be protected by the new secret key.
 The sender of the multiply command packet MUST automatically inaugurate the same secret key, derived from the secret key of the same cloned connection.
 And it MUST treat the response packet as though a transmit transaction have been committed by the responder, i.e. authencity of the response packet is verified with the new secret key.
 Thus the new clone connection is established at a new pair of ULTIDs with zero round-trip overhead.
 This mechanism may be exploited to provide expedited data transfer service or parallel data transfer.

 #### Normative References